ANZAC Square, Brisbane: Description

 Anzac Square, occupies an area of more than 0.5 hectare between Ann and Adelaide Streets.
 It lies in a band of pedestrian access space extending from Central Station through four city blocks.
 On the river side of Anzac Square are Post Office Square, the GPO precinct and St Stephens Cathedral grounds.

 The square is formally arranged.
 From a small stone wall edged by formal gardens on Adelaide Street, three paths, separated by lawns and mature trees, converge on a large elevated Shrine at Ann Street.
 These paths represent the three branches of the armed forces, Army, Navy and Air Force.
 Trees along these paths include Palms, Bribie Island Pines and Bottle Trees – the latter were donated by Colonel Cameron, former Light Horseman and active lobbyist for the square.

 A dominant feature of the square is the Shrine.
 It is an adaptation of the classical Greek temenos (sacred enclosure) and tholos (circular shrine) comprising a circular colonnade of Helidon sandstone on a three-tiered base of Queensland granite, and stands approximately 7 m high on a paved forecourt extending to the Ann Street footpath.
 Eighteen Doric columns support a circular entablature externally ornamented with rosettes and internally inscribed with the names of battlefields where Australian soldiers fought.
 The colonnade is enclosed by cast iron railings that span the columns.
 Within the circular enclosure a bronze urn houses the Eternal Flame – a symbol of faithful remembrance.

 Beneath the Shrine is a large crypt containing the Memorial Galleries, previously known as the Shrine of Memories, now managed by the State Library of Queensland.
-These Galleries are a memorial to those who served in the Second World War, and in various Queensland contingents of the armed forces.
-The mosaic mural by artist Don Ross is the centrepiece of the Memorial Galleries.
+These Galleries are a memorial to those who served in the First World War, Second World War, and in various Queensland contingents of the armed forces.
+The mosaic mural by artist Don Ross is the centrepiece of the Memorial Galleries, and is available for viewing at various times of the year.